ShoAnn/synthetic-dataset-gemini-api/README.md

 ## Use the gemini api to make synthetic dataset

 ### tasks
-1. try recreate an original text from a reference and the cited passage.
+1. try to recreate the original text from a reference and the passage citing that reference.

 ### todo